 In the East Village, we love Hi Collar, and in the West Village, try a charming secret spot called The Elk.
 And still, close to the Park Slope location, grab a coffee and a chocolate at The Chocolate Room.

 Now, if you decide to explore Cold Spring, in upstate New York, let our experts help you out and plan the perfect weekend!
-On the other hand, for arrangements for Corporate Trips, we can also assist you and your team.
+On the other hand, for arrangements for Corporate travel, we can also assist you and your team.

 Hours: Check online for store hours of each location.